Joan D. Vinge

 Joan D. Vinge (/ˈvɪndʒi/; born April 2, 1948, as Joan Carol Dennison) is an American science fiction author.
-She is known for her Hugo Award–winning novel The Snow Queen and its sequels, her series about the telepath named Cat, and her Heaven's Chronicles books.
+She is known for her Hugo Award–winning novel The Snow Queen (1980) and its sequels, her series about a telepath named Cat, and her Heaven's Chronicles books.
 She also is the author of The Random House Book of Greek Myths (1999).

 Biography

 Vinge studied art in college, but eventually changed to a major in anthropology, and received a B.A. degree from San Diego State University in 1971.

 Vinge has been married twice: first to fellow science fiction author Vernor Vinge from 1972 to 1979, and currently to science fiction editor James Frenkel since 1980.
 Vinge and Frenkel have two children, and live in Chapel Hill, North Carolina.
 She has taught at the Clarion Workshop several times, both East and West.

 Robert A. Heinlein dedicated his 1982 novel Friday in part to Joan.

 On March 2, 2002, Vinge was severely injured in a car accident that left her with "minor but debilitating" brain damage that, along with her fibromyalgia, left her unable to write.
 She recovered to the point of being able to resume writing around the beginning of 2007, and her first new book after the accident was the 2011 novelization of the movie Cowboys & Aliens.